Flying the Flag of the Republic: Distribution and screening

-Flying the Flag of the Republic was published by Beijing Higher Education Audiovisual Publishing House on July 17, 1989.
-It is divided into four episodes: "The Storm Rises", "The Tide of Turmoil", "The Truth of the Riots" and "The Passionate Souls".
-The premiere was held at the National Art Museum of China on July 28, 1989, and Li Ruihuan cut the ribbon for the premiere.
-From July 31, 1989, it was screened at the exhibition "Suppression of the Counter-Revolutionary Riots in Beijing" jointly organized by the Propaganda Department of the General Political Department of the People's Liberation Army, the Publicity Department of the Beijing Municipal Party Committee and the Military Museum of the Chinese People's Revolution.
+Flying the Flag of the Republic was published by Beijing Higher Education Audiovisual Publishing House on 17 July 1989.
+The premiere was held at the National Art Museum of China on 28 July 1989, and CCP Politburo Standing Committee member Li Ruihuan cut the ribbon for the premiere.
+From 31 July 1989, it was screened at the exhibition "Suppression of the Counter-Revolutionary Riots in Beijing" jointly organized by the Propaganda Department of the General Political Department of the People's Liberation Army, the Publicity Department of the Beijing Municipal Party Committee and the Military Museum of the Chinese People's Revolution.
 The documentary was also broadcast on China Central Television.
 After the video was released, Shanghai prisons and labor camps played the video to prisoners, and schools such as Shanxi University of Finance and Economics, Zhenjiang Shipbuilding College, and Chaozhou Jinshan Middle School organized groups of students to watch the video.

+Due to its references to many of the sensitive events of the 1989 Tiananmen Square protests and massacre, the documentary was eventually censored within China.
+Today, the documentary is effectively banned within China and not available in any Chinese video-sharing websites.